Ouidah: A microcosm of Ouidah society

+Integration went beyond ethnicity.
+The Lemon family, as an example, descended from a fort soldier who married locally, were even appointed royal guards by the Dahomian kings.
+Similarly, the Midjrokan family descended from the fort's 18th-century linguist, whose descendants inherited the role.
+Even families such as the Kocus, who are canoeists, trace their lineage back to an 18th-century Gold Coast boatswain.

+Religious practices at William's Fort also reflected this integration.
+Unlike other European forts with on-site chaplains, William's Fort appears to have adopted local customs.
+Historical accounts mention a shrine dedicated to the 'king's fetish Mawoo', the god of creation, existing within the fort itself.
+This wasn't a recent development, as 18th century records mention a shrine within the fort dedicated to a local goddess.
+The presence of this shrine, believed to be responsible for the fort's invincibility, further underlines the assimilation that took place.

+This assimilation is also evident in the way the Dahomians treated the tombs of the deceased English governors buried inside the fort.
+The king of Hueda sent a "fetishman" to make offerings at the grave of one such governor, believing that his spirit was calling his successor to the afterlife.
+Centuries later, the Dahomian king sent priests to perform rites in the forts, including ceremonies over the graves in the English fort, despite the protests of the resident British official.
+These examples demonstrate the deep social and religious integration that existed within the William's Fort community.

 Population

 The population evolution of Ouidah is as follows:

 Notable landmarks

 Attractions in Ouidah include a restored mansion of Brazilian slavers (the Maison du Brésil), a Vodun python temple, an early twentieth century basilica and the Sacred Forest of Kpasse, dotted with bronze statues.

 The Route des Esclaves, by which slaves were taken to the beach, has numerous statues and monuments, including the Door of No Return, a memorial arch.

 The Market Center of Ouidah, which was established by Scouts more than 20 years ago, trains young people in agricultural skills, thus helping to reverse the exodus towards the cities.

 Ouidah is often considered the spiritual capital of the Vodun religion, and hosts an annual international Vodun conference.